HipsterBrown/viam-mycobot/README.md

 # `mycobot` module

-This [module](https://docs.viam.com/registry/modular-resources/) implements the [`rdk:component:arm` API](https://docs.viam.com/appendix/apis/components/arm/) for the [Elephant Robotics myCobot 280 Pi](https://www.elephantrobotics.com/en/mycobot-280-pi-2023-en/).
+This [module](https://docs.viam.com/registry/modular-resources/) implements the [`rdk:component:arm` API](https://docs.viam.com/appendix/apis/components/arm/) and [`rdk:component:gripper` API](https://docs.viam.com/appendix/apis/components/gripper/) for the [Elephant Robotics myCobot 280 Pi](https://www.elephantrobotics.com/en/mycobot-280-pi-2023-en/).

 With this model, you can control a desktop robotic arm that can be used for testing before deploying to an industrial arm, home or office collaboration tasks, or creating a face tracking camera arm.